Time dumping/loading using Psych

 irb(main):004:0> time == Time.at(Psych.load(yaml))

-Updated by wishdev (John Higgins) over 10 years ago
+Updated by wishdev (John Higgins) about 12 years ago

 I don't believe any change is required here.
 Psych isn't trying to dump Ruby objects for reloading into Ruby - it's trying to dump Ruby objects so they can be loaded back by ANY language that has a YAML parser.
 As with most language-independent specs - YAML unfortunately doesn't have as much precision as Ruby does in this area - but for YAML it's more important to be language-independent than full precision over and above the spec.